 Therefore my book Photography Decoded (Tate Publishing, London, 2019), co-authored with Susan Bright, looks at photography from all possible viewpoints.
 In my latest book Androids & Crayons (Van Zoetendaal Publishers, 2022) I combine crayon portraits from around 1900 with Wanda Tuerlinckx's portraits of androids.

 Supported by the Mondriaan Fund, I've been researching a number of photo archives for new exhibitions and publications.
-I've shared some of my finds in the international photozine Dog Food - and there's more to come.
+I've shared some of my finds in the international photozine Dog Food, at the Bristol Photo Festival, in the new Fotolini photozine - and there's more to come.
 But first, a photo from my home and heart.

 A black and white photograph from the 1930's of a rowing boat on a Swiss Lake with mountains in the background.
 In the boat, a young boy with his parents in swim clothing.